Frobenius manifolds on orbits spaces: Flat pencil of metrics and Frobenius manifolds

 We review the relation between flat pencils of metrics and Frobenius manifolds outlined in \cite{Du98}.

 Let $M$ be a smooth manifold of dimension $r$ and fix local coordinates $(u^1, . . . , u^r)$ on $M$.

 \bd A symmetric bilinear form $(. ,. )$ on $T^*M$ is called a contravariant metric if it is invertible on an open dense subset $M_0 \subseteq M$.
-We define the contravariant Levi-Civita connection or Christoffel symbols $\Gamma^{ij}_k$ for a contravariant metric $(. ,. )$ by \be \Gamma^{ij}_k:=-g^{im} \Gamma_{mk}^j \ee where $\Gamma_{mk}^j$ are the Christoffel symbols of the metric $<. ,. >$ defined on $TM_0$ by the inverse of the matrix $\Omega^{ij}(u)=(du^i, du^j)$.
-We say the metric $(.,.)$ is flat if $<. ,. >$ is flat. \ed
+We define the contravariant Christoffel symbols $\Gamma^{ij}_k$ for a contravariant metric $(. ,. )$ by